Nikolai Vavilov: Genetics conference debacle

-In 1932, during the sixth congress, Vavilov proposed holding the seventh International Congress of Genetics in the USSR.
-After some initial resistance by the organizing committee, in 1935 it agreed to hold the seventh congress in Moscow in 1937.
-The Presidium of the USSR Academy of Sciences decided to support the idea and asked the Communist Party for its approval, which it gave on 31 July 1935.
-Vavilov was elected chairman of the International Congress of Genetics.

-However, on 14 November 1936 the Politburo decided to cancel the congress.
-The seventh International Congress of Genetics was postponed until 1939 and took place in Edinburgh instead.
-The Politburo prohibited Vavilov from travelling abroad; during the Congress's opening ceremony an empty chair was placed on the stage as a symbolic reminder of Vavilov's involuntary absence.
+In 1932, during the sixth congress, Vavilov proposed holding the seventh International Congress of Genetics in the USSR in 1937.
+In 1935, Vavilov was elected chairman of the International Congress of Genetics for this purpose, but in 1936 the Politburo cancelled the event; the congress eventually took place in Edinburgh in 1939 instead.
+The Politburo further prohibited Vavilov from travelling abroad; during the Congress's opening ceremony an empty chair was placed on the stage as a symbolic reminder of Vavilov's involuntary absence.